fragaria/karmen/docs/source/installation.rst

 - ``docker-compose.yml`` - A blueprint for all necessary services
 - ``run-karmen.sh`` - A startup script you can use to launch karmen
+- ``stop-karmen.sh`` - A script you can use to stop karmen
 - ``update.sh`` - An update script that can bring your installation up to date
-- ``VERSION`` - A file with a version number.
-Useful for troubleshooting
+- ``VERSION`` - A file with a version number useful for troubleshooting

 The database schema is created automatically upon the first start and is kept up to date during updates.
-The datafiles are created on your filesystem, not inside the container, so no data will be lost during Karmen's downtime.
+The datafiles are created on your filesystem, not inside the container, so no data will be lost during Karmen Hub's downtime.

-Karmen requires a little bit of :ref:`configuration <configuration>` that is done with environment variables.
-The only required one, is ``KARMEN_SECRET_KEY`` which you should set to something secret.
+Karmen Hub requires a little bit of :ref:`configuration <configuration>` that is done exclusively with environment variables.
+The only required one is ``KARMEN_SECRET_KEY`` which you should set to something secret.
+It is used for session encryption and should be unique for each installation.

 Finally, you can start all of the services.
-During the first startup, the script will automatically download (from `Docker Hub <https://hub.docker.com/search?q=fragaria%2Fkarmen&type=image>`_) and run all of the necessary containers setup scripts.
+During the first startup, the script will automatically download (from `Docker Hub <https://hub.docker.com/search?q=fragaria%2Fkarmen&type=image>`_) and run all of the necessary containers.
 This might take a few minutes.
-For the first and all other starts, you can use a shorthand script like this:
+For the first and all other starts, you can use the shorthand script like this:

 .. code-block:: sh

    KARMEN_SECRET_KEY=something-secr3t ./run-karmen.sh

-The browser-accessible frontend is then accessible on the standard port 80.
+The browser-accessible frontend is then accessible on the standard HTTP port 80.
+There are other useful options such as ``KARMEN_FRONTEND_BASE_URL`` that should be set so Karmen Hub works as expected.
+Consult the :ref:`configuration <configuration>` page for more options.

 It is possible to modify the listening host and port like this: